richasardana/richasardana.github.io/team/_posts/2022-05-08-beth-straight.md

 cv:
 alum: true
 ---
-Beth is an undergraduate student at [Cornell University].
-Beth joined the lab in November 2021.
-Beth graduated from [Cornell University] in Dec 2022.
+Beth was an undergraduate student at [Cornell University].
+Beth joined the lab in November 2021, and graduated from Cornell in Dec 2022.

 [Cornell University]: https://www.cornell.edu/